Frank Mentzer: Life after game design

 For some years afterwards, Mentzer did a bit of writing, including Kam's Cooking Without Fire with Paul Kamikawa (1992), and "Trust at the Gaming Table", part of the Origins Award-winning Game Master Secrets Vol. II (Grey Ghost Press, 2003).
 He also became a collector of hobby games, and an expert on their worth at auction.

 In 2000, he and his second wife Debbie moved to Minocqua, Wisconsin and opened a bakery.
 His wife became the baker while Mentzer acted as manager.
 This operation eventually expanded to include three bakeries.
 However, running the bakeries was time-consuming, and by 2008, faced with other demands on their lives, the Mentzers decided to shut down their bakeries and move to Rockford, Illinois.

 Re-entering the game design market

 In November 2010, Tim Kask announced at the KC Game Fair that he, Mentzer, Jim Ward and Chris Clark had formed Eldritch Enterprises, in order to publish a variety of general works as well as new creations for roleplaying games written by the partners.
 Eldritch Enterprises was incorporated in April 2011, with immediate plans to publish a children's book series, a baking book by Mentzer's wife Debbie, and various hobby game projects focused on "Old School" roleplaying systems such as the original D&D rule set and Metamorphosis Alpha.
+Mentzer launched a new company, Temporal Studios, in July 2026, including plans for roleplaying accessories, gaming history works and other publications.